 What will the RRDi Do For Me?

-You can view the list of prescription treatments prescribed for rosacea which members can review.
-There is a huge list of non prescription treatments for rosacea to consider.
+If you are a rosacea newbie read this post.
+You can view the list of prescription treatments prescribed for rosacea.
+There is a list of non prescription treatments for rosacea to consider.
 We have an affiliate store dedicated to rosacea books, treatments and odd and ends.
 You can browse our public member forum and learn about rosacea.
-The RRDi is way ahead of other rosacea non profit organizations with the digital medical revolution.
-Your rosacea is an individual case and you need to find what treatment will work for your rosacea and not a treatment aimed at the masses.
-Individuals can come together and share data, using collaboration tools that the RRDi offers for free.
+The digital medical revolution can assist you in your search for a treatment to improve your condition.
+Your rosacea is an individual case and you may find what treatment will work for your rosacea and not a treatment aimed at the masses.
+Rosaceans can come together and share data, using collaboration tools that the RRDi offers for free.
 If you have the volunteer spirit and want to become part of this innovative non profit, learn how you can volunteer and be part of this digital medical revolution.
-You can post in our member forum if you join and register.
+You can post in our member forum if you join and register simply with an email address.
 If you have concerns regarding your privacy, please consider this post.

 Once you join you have a number of tools to collaborate with other members.
 You can create your own rosacea blog, with easy step by step directions on how to do this.
 Our Gallery application lets members share photos and videos with the community.
-We have a chat tool available to members.
 Volunteers who contribute their time and energy may receive a free G Suite account through a generous contribution of Google, one of our sponsors.

 You may receive a free ebook, Rosacea 101: Includes the Rosacea Diet as a gift from the founder/director if you mention in your registration application that you want the free ebook (write in the volunteer box you want the free ebook).

 You can post in our member forum about your rosacea experience.
 However, we want real members, not spammers, hackers or trolls.
 We provide a safe, secure forum for our members, so our membership registration is very secure requiring your accepting our terms for membership.